watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

    * Monitors and deploys network functions.
    * Manages hypervisor resources.
    * Collects metrics of devices, network functions, and SFC services.
-* Application plane: pxrovides APIs for users to use control and management plane.
+* Application plane: provides APIs for users to use a control and management plane.
    * Provide an interface to operators or customers.
    * Applying intents defined in {{!RFC9315}}, including Operational, Rule, Service, and Flow intents.

 Each component communicates using standardized protocols.
 These are designed to be loosely coupled and cooperate by using an abstraction layer.

-This document suggests handling control plane by application plane, but a detailed design of application plane is out of the scope of this document.
+This document suggests handling a control plane by application plane, but a detailed design of an application plane is out of the scope of this document.
 This is because application plane components and abstraction layers should be designed based on individual network utilization and operator intent.
-In the following sections, details of forwarding plane, control plane, and management plane are explained.
+In the following sections, details of a forwarding plane, control plane, and management plane are explained.

 # Forwarding Plane
 A forwarding plane is responsible for providing SFC through packet classification, SRv6 encapsulation, and forwarding.